- Ph.D. Programs

 The AIM Ph.D.
-Program allows students to engage in interdisciplinary research involving both mathematics and a partner discipline such as (but not at all limited to) engineering, biology, economics, or physics.
+Program allows students to engage in interdisciplinary research involving both mathematics and a partner discipline in engineering, the sciences, or social sciences (for example, biology, economics, etc.).

 Admission and Financial Support